MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOrganizationalAutoAttendant.md

 ```

 ## DESCRIPTION
-The Set-CsOrganizationalAutoAttendant cmdlet lets you modify the properties of an organizational auto attendant.
+The Set-CsOrganizationalAutoAttendant cmdlet lets you modify the properties of an auto attendant.
 For example, you can change the phone number, the operator, the greeting, or the menu prompts.

 **NOTE**
 - **The Holiday feature of auto attendants is currently available to PREVIEW customers only.**